 Isaiah 42:1-9, Psalm 29, Acts 10:34-43, Matthew 3:13-17

-Christ-like leaders don’t expect special treatment, see themselves as above the rules, or shift blame and accountability.
+Christ-like leaders – followers of Christ in general, really – don’t expect special treatment, see themselves as above the rules, or shift blame and accountability.
 They don’t expect more of others than they do of themselves.
 Recognizing leadership as a servant’s burden, they accept the consequences of doing and saying the difficult but necessary things, and approach the role with humility rather than hubris.
 In baptism we are made equal, and whether our role is prince or pauper we are endowed with dignity and enslaved to service.